Neil Patrick Harris: Personal life

 From 1997 to 1998, Harris dated actress Christine Taylor.
 In a 2008 appearance on The Howard Stern Show, he discussed how the relationship made him realize his true sexuality: "She's the coolest, nicest chick ever.
 She's an absolute catch, and I thought, 'If I'm not going to feel the super sparks with her... it probably means I'm gay.'"
 Harris publicly came out as gay in November 2006, saying, "I am happy to dispel any rumors or misconceptions and am quite proud to say that I am a very content gay man living my life to the fullest and feel most fortunate to be working with wonderful people in the business I love."
 In 2019, he led the Tel Aviv Pride parade.

 Harris has been in a relationship with actor and chef David Burtka since April 2004.
 In October 2010, they became parents to twins, son Gideon and daughter Harper, born via a surrogate mother.
 Following the passage of the Marriage Equality Act in New York on June 24, 2011, Harris and Burtka announced their engagement via Twitter, stating that they had proposed to each other five years earlier but kept the engagement secret until same-sex marriage became legal.
 Harris and Burtka married in Italy in September 2014.
 Pamela Fryman, the long-time director of How I Met Your Mother, officiated the wedding while Elton John performed at the reception.
 In 2013, the couple bought a townhouse in Harlem, which they sold in 2022 for $6.99 million.

 Harris is a fan of magic, including card magic.
 His characters in How I Met Your Mother, American Horror Story: Freak Show, and Glee also use magic.
 Harris won the Tannen's Magic Louis Award in 2006 and hosted the 2008 World Magic Awards on October 11, 2008.
 He previously served as the president of the board of directors of Hollywood's Magic Castle, from 2011 to 2014.
 Additionally, Harris and Burtka were guests of honor for "Magic Chefs", a season 1 episode of Top Chef Masters, that took place at the Magic Castle.
 He also collaborated with the French-Swedish sportswear brand Ron Dorff on a fashion collection launched in September 2022.
-Fifteen per cent of all proceeds were donated to World Central Kitchen.
+Fifteen percent of all proceeds were donated to World Central Kitchen.

 In May 2022, it resurfaced on Twitter that Harris had hosted a Halloween party in October 2011 in which he served guests a meat platter designed to resemble the corpse of Amy Winehouse.
 He apologized later that month.